 You are encouraged to begin discussion with your academic advisor as early as possible in your academic career.
 By initiating this process early you can organize your on-campus course choices to create opportunity for study abroad.

 During the study abroad application process you will select courses that may apply to your academic program and you are encouraged to meet with your academic advisor to pre-plan.
 Once you have been accepted to a study abroad program you are required to meet with your academic advisor and finalize your course selection.

-Your academic advisor and the Registrar are required to sign-off on your course selection indicating the course that you register for will transfer back to UNCP and be applied to your program of study.
+Your academic advisor, relevant Department Chairs, the Dean of your School and the Internatinal Programs Office are required to sign-off on your course selection indicating the course that you register for will transfer back to UNCP and be applied to your program of study.